wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 Both the WHIP client and the WHIP endpoint SHALL use SDP bundle {{!RFC9143}}.
 Each "m=" section MUST be part of a single BUNDLE group.
 Hence, when a WHIP client sends an SDP offer, it MUST include a "bundle-only" attribute in each bundled "m=" section.
 The WHIP client and the Media Server MUST support multiplexed media associated with the BUNDLE group as per {{!RFC9143}} section 9.
 In addition, per {{!RFC9143}} the WHIP client and Media Server will use RTP/RTCP multiplexing for all bundled media.
 The WHIP client and Media Server SHOULD include the "rtcp-mux-only" attribute in each bundled "m=" sections as per {{!RFC8858}}.

-While this version of the specification only supports, at most, a single audio and video track in a single media stream. (therefore, all "m=" sections MUST contain an "msid" attribute with the same value as per [[!RFC8830]]), in order to ensure forward compatibility, if the number of audio and or video tracks or number streams is not supported by the WHIP Endpoint, it MUST reject the HTTP POST request with a "406 Not Acceptable" error response.
+This version of the specification only supports, at most, a single audio and video MediaStreamTrack in a single MediaStream as defined in [[!RFC8830]] and therefore, all "m=" sections MUST contain an "msid" attribute with the same value.
+However, it would be possible for future revisions of this spec to allow more than a single MediaStream or MediaStreamTrack of each media kind, so in order to ensure forward compatibility, if the number of audio and or video tracks or number streams is not supported by the WHIP Endpoint, it MUST reject the HTTP POST request with a "406 Not Acceptable" error response.

 Furthermore, the WHIP Endpoint SHOULD NOT reject individual "m=" sections as per {{!RFC8829}} section 5.3.1 in case there is any error processing the "m=" section, but reject the HTTP POST request with a "406 Not Acceptable" error response to prevent having partially successful WHIP sessions.